sadscv/JournalReading/articles/2022Summer/【D804】The_techno-king_of_Twitter.md

  >
 > **vendetta**：宿怨
  >
-> **The bird and the oak tree **
- >

 12.This newspaper shares Mr Musk’s free­speech **convictions**.
 Nobody has a monopoly on wisdom.
 Experts are sometimes wrong and **blowhard**s sometimes right.
 Even in the internet age, the best response to a bad argument is a better one.
 Moderation on many platforms has become heavy-­handed and arbitrarily enforced.
-If Mr Musk’s talent for** shaking up** industries can help cut the **Gordian knot** of online speech, everyone will benefit.
+If Mr Musk’s talent for **shaking up** industries can help cut the **Gordian knot** of online speech, everyone will benefit.

 > **conviction**：坚定的信念
  >